Ways to Make Your Next Walt Disney World Vacation Romantic

 Be Our Guest is counter-service at lunch (less romantic, but also less expensive) but offers table service at dinner.
 Book your table early, as this is a popular restaurant.

-Many Walt Disney World restaurants can accomodate engagements and other romantic events.
+Many Walt Disney World restaurants can accommodate engagements and other romantic events.
 To reserve, just call (407) WDW-DINE (939-3463) for regular reservations, or Group Dining at (407) 939-7707 for groups of 8 or more.
 For larger events such as rehearsal dinners, post-wedding dinners and anniversary parties, you can also book a private party at some of the restaurants mentioned below.
 Call the Group Dining line for details, including costs, rules and menus.

 You can arrange to have special cakes at restaurant events, too!